 Tasty Variations to Try:

-- Spicy kick: Add a pinch of red pepper flakes or chili powder to the sauce for a little heat.
+- Spicy kick: Add a pinch of chili flakes or cayenne to the sauce.
+It balances the sweetness and gives a little heat.

 Serving Suggestions: